glassblowerscat/Powershell-User-Management/README.md

 # Powershell-User-Management
-**Modules, functions, and scripts for managing users with Active Directory and GAM for G Suite**
+**Modules, functions, scripts, and working files for managing users with Active Directory and GAM for G Suite.

+DO NOT USE IN YOUR OWN ENVIRONMENT WITHOUT SERIOUS MODIFICATION.
+Heavily oriented around my own AD and G Suite Domains and stored here only for version control, not for public consumption.**

 ## Dependencies